 What I would like to offer in this article is a straightforward description of my fertilizer program.
 I hope that it might help you think through your fertilizing routine or provide a place to start to see what works best for your growing conditions.
 I have developed my protocol through a lot of reading and reflection, with consideration for the biochemistry of water/media interactions and the natural context of nutrient availability and absorption for epiphytes.

 For starters, I almost exclusively use reverse osmosis (RO) water.
-The “almost” applies only to outdoor Cymbidiums and Australian Dendrobiums in the summer.
+The “almost” applies only to outdoor Cymbidium and Australian Dendrobium in the summer.
 We installed a set of three commercial-grade water filters on our garden house for misting and additional watering (see photo).
 It is like a heavy duty Brita filter: removing chlorine, chloramines, and larger cations.
 When needed, I provide a second weekly watering using the garden hose to save time and RO water consumption.
-(But the weekly fertilizer is still mixed with RO water for pH consistency).

 Otherwise, it’s RO water for everyone, every day and every week.